 This gorgeous minimalist design is perfect if you love uncluttered and clear shapes!
 Just print out this weekly meal planner and store it in your favorite binder!

 This enchanting floral design is elegant and beautiful!
 Perfect if you love class with a little charm.

 This editable weekly meal planner is perfect if you want to be able to save your meal prep recipes online and re-use them over and over again.

 I love to be able to open this up in my Google Sheets App on my phone and edit it on the go!

-Its design is inspired by the minimalist Weekly Planner Template and it’s super simple to use!
-You can add links to recipes, notes on ingredients and cut an paste recipes easily between weeks.
+Its design is inspired by the minimalist Weekly Planner Template, and it’s super simple to use!
+You can add links to recipes, notes on ingredients, and cut and paste recipes easily between weeks.

 4. Meal planning calendar: plan with Google Calendar

 How about using a calendar to plan your meals?